RhondaMueller/Codes-RFG-Arctic-Impacts/README.md

 - Fig_3_Mean_clm.py is a sub-script that is needed for Figure_3 to run.

-This repository and the scripts contained within were created by Rhonda Müller (rhonda.mueller@uzh.ch)
+This repository and the scripts contained within were created by Rhonda Müller (rhonda.mueller (at) uzh.ch).